Axis Integrated Mental Health logo

 People Also Ask

-5. Is Spravato as effective as IV Ketamine for treatment-resistant depression?
+4. Does Spravato work as well as IV ketamine for depression?